 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 759):

-An HE STA with dot11ULMUMIMOOptionImplemented set to true shall set the UL MU-MIMO subfield of the HE Capabilities element it transmits to 1.
-Otherwise, the HE STA shall set the UL MU-MIMO subfield of the HE Capabilities element it transmits to 0.
+An HE STA with dot11ULMUMIMOOptionImplemented set to true shall set B22 of the the UL MU subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1.
+Otherwise, the HE STA shall set B22 of the UL MU subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 0. (#759)

 A non-AP STA with dot11ULMUMIMOOptionImplemented equal to true is referred to as an UL MU capable STA.